 What has been the most effective way of raising awareness of your business and getting new customers?

 I have always had a very clear sales strategy for raising brand awareness and generating customers.
 Networking is key for both, I started networking locally at breakfast and lunch meetings to build a reputation and generate customers.
 From this I started to networking on a national basis, entering awards enabled me to attend events with big names.
 This is how I started working with Enterprise Nations, Small Business Saturday and Start-up Saturday.
 Associating myself and my business with well know business support hubs and getting involved with local and national government meant I got invited to larger networking events in London.
+While I was there, a friend told me they were using some new cloud video technology for security, I found this fascinating because technology is always important to keep up with if you want to succeed in business.

 As well as networking, PR is key.
 Local PR is a great place to start, national press was always a goal and TV is like gold dust.
 I started writing my own press releases and sending them to local newspapers and magazines, I then worked with a PR company to help me land my first piece of national press.
 I also attended a Meet the Journalist trip with Enterprise Nation to meet and build relationships with all the national journalists.
 I now have a team in-house that does my PR and because I know the journalist, I can contact them personally.
 In the last month I got my first feature on TV, a national program, BBC Breakfast.
 I have already been asked to appear for a second time which has also led to further appearances on national radio.
 National exposure should be the ultimate goal for any small business looking to become a household name.